ilastik/ilastik.github.io/documentation/carving/carving.md

 <a href="carving_good_bad.png" data-toggle="lightbox"><img src="carving_good_bad.png" class="img-responsive align-center"/></a>

-From the two images displayed to the right, the left image is clearly more suitable for the classification module since the cell cores have a strong red color component in comparison to their surrounding.
+From the two example images above, the left image is clearly more suitable for the classification module since the cell cores have a strong red color component in comparison to their surrounding.
 The right image, on the other hand, is a good example for the applicability of the